iamwrong/knowledge_sharing/software_documentation/README.md

 :star2: dedicated pages such as javadoc, scaladoc, pythondoc, readthedocs are a good example on how the _single source of information_ (the code) is converted into a different way of delivering the documentation.
-Because this _fancy pants_ html pages are generated from the source code of the application, they will always be in sync with the source code.
+This _fancy pants_ html pages are generated from the source code of the application, they will always be in sync with the source code.